CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 WARNING

-Indicates serious injury or death will result if instructions are not follow
+Indicates serious injury or death will result if instructions are not followed.

-A DANGER Indicates a strong possibility that serious injury or deaf could result if instructions are not followed.
+DANGER indicates a strong possibility that serious injury or death could result if instructions are not followed.

 CAUTION

-A CAUTION Indicates a possibility that minor injury or an result if instructions are not followed.
+CAUTION indicates a possibility that minor injury or damage can result if instructions are not followed.

 NOTICE